-A Bridging visa is a temporary, non-substantive visa which may be granted to allow you to remain lawfully in Australia while you wait for an application for a substantive visa made in Australia to be decided or while you make arrangements to apply for a substantive visa or depart Australia or while you wait for a decision from the Administrative Appeals Tribunal or a Court.
+A Bridging visa is a temporary, non-substantive visa that may be granted to allow you to remain lawfully in Australia while you wait for an application for a substantive visa made in Australia to be decided or while you make arrangements to apply for a substantive visa or depart Australia or while you wait for a decision from the Administrative Appeals Tribunal or a Court.

 There are many different types of Bridging visa and all must be applied for in Australia and only remain valid while you remain in Australia, with the exception of the Bridging visa B which is specifically granted to enable a person holding a valid Bridging visa to travel out of and return to Australia.